camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/googledrive.md

 ---
 id: googledrive
 title: Google Drive Connector
-description: Create empty folders or documents from templates from your BPMN process.
+description: Create folders or files from a Google Drive template from your BPMN process.
 ---

-The **Google Drive Connector** allows you to create empty folders or documents on [Google Drive](https://drive.google.com/) from templates from your BPMN process.
+The **Google Drive Connector** allows you to create empty folders or files on [Google Drive](https://drive.google.com/) from templates from your BPMN process.

 ## Prerequisites

-To start working with the **Google Drive Connector**, a relevant OAuth token must be configured and stored as a Secret in the user's cluster.
+To start working with the **Google Drive Connector**, a relevant OAuth token must be configured and stored as a Secret in your cluster.
 The token must have permission to read and create a folder and/or files from a desired Google Drive instance.
 Follow the steps from the [appendix](#appendix--faq) to find out more about creating an OAuth token and giving relevant permissions.

 ## Create a Google Drive Connector task

-Currently, the **Google Drive Connector** supports two types of templates: create a folder and create a file from a template.
+Currently, the Google Drive Connector supports two types of operations: create a folder and create a file from a template.

 To use a **Google Drive Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu or create a new connector task by using the **Append Connector** context menu.
 Follow our [guide on using Connectors](../use-connectors.md) to learn more.

-## Make your Google Drive Connector for creating a folder executable
+## Make your Google Drive Connector executable

-To make the **Google Drive Connector** executable, fill out the mandatory fields highlighted in red in the properties panel:
+To make the **Google Drive Connector** executable, fill out the mandatory fields highlighted in red in the properties panel.

+### Create a new folder

 ![Google Drive Connector new folder example](../img/connectors-googledrive-new-folder-filled.png)